saxenageetanjali/HRData/README.md

 # HRData
-One of the tasks under Data Science internship by Psyliq
+One of the tasks under Data Science internship by Psyliq.Identified factors affecting Attrition .